alfalfacow/Lab-Notebook/Spatial Transcriptomics/1-Introductory-Workflow.md

 glimpse(HNSCC) #Allows you to look at the type of data included in a Seurat Object

 ```
+### 1.2: .mtx file
+Another format for the gene expression matrix is the .mtx format (usually named (sample name)_matrix.mtx; [see this] example(https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM9322957).
+This requires a slightly different workflow for loading in the data into Seurat.

 ## Step 2: Data Quality Control and Preprocessing
 To make sure that our data is high quality, the next steps are to quality control and normalize the data.
 We want to filter out low quality spots (quality control), including spots with with too little or too many genes detected, or spots with a high proportion of unwanted mitochondrial and ribosomal DNA.
 We also want to normalize the data to account for "variance in molecular counts" among different spots of the tissue (due to technology imperfections and biological differences).